bokkypoobah/MASSToken/audit/code-review/MASSToken.md

     // Allow the contract owner to add the funds from the presale without buying tokens. function addPreSaleFunds() payable external {
-        require (msg.sender == contractOwner);
+        // BK Ok - Only the contract owner can call this require (msg.sender == contractOwner);
         if (isFinalized) throw;
     }

     /// @dev Increase entire pool's worth whenever we get a unstaked block rewards. function increaseTotalEthereumBalance(uint256 _amount) {
-        require (msg.sender == contractOwner);
+        // BK Ok - Only the contract owner can call this require (msg.sender == contractOwner);
         totalEthereum += _amount;
     }

     /// @dev Decrease entire pool's worth whenever we burn. function decreaseTotalEthereumBalance(uint256 _amount) {
-        require (msg.sender == contractOwner);
+        // BK Ok - Only the contract owner can call this require (msg.sender == contractOwner);
         totalEthereum -= _amount;
     }

     /// @dev Set the ICO funding period once presale is over. function setFundingPeriod(uint256 _fundingStartBlock, uint256 _fundingEndBlock) {
-        require (msg.sender == contractOwner);
+        // BK Ok - Only the contract owner can call this require (msg.sender == contractOwner);
         fundingStartBlock = _fundingStartBlock;
         fundingEndBlock = _fundingEndBlock;